Blendify/blender-manual/trunk/blender_docs/manual/getting_started/help.rst

 .. note::

-   We don't currently have 100% coverage, you may see an alert in the info header if some tools don't have a link to the manual.
+   We do not currently have 100% coverage, you may see an alert in the info header if some tools do not have a link to the manual.

    Other times buttons may link to more general sections of the documentation.